-The founder of Tayitu Entertainment and currently artistic director of Tayitu Cultural and Educational Center is the famed Alemtsehay Wedajo, one of the giants of Ethiopian culture and arts.
+The founder of Tayitu Entertainment and currently artistic director of Tayitu Cultural and Educational Center is the famed Alemtsehay Wedajo, one of the Ethiopian culture and arts giants.
 Alemtsehay’s distinguished artistic career spans more than three decades.
 A versatile artist known for her creativity, Alemtsehay is an accomplished director, playwright, actor, writer, poet, lyricist, and community activist.

-One of the few well-known and most revered actresses in Ethiopian theatre, Alemtsehay Wedajo started performing professionally at the very young age of thirteen.
-She has received professional training in Bulgaria, Czechoslovakia, Germany, and the Soviet Union among other places and acted in Ethiopian movies as well as a large number of stage and TV dramas and appeared on over fifteen international stages in Great Britain, Germany, Nigeria, Russia, and the USA, to name a few.
+One of the few well-known and most revered actresses in Ethiopian theater, Alemtsehay Wedajo started performing professionally at the very young age of thirteen.
+She has received professional training in Bulgaria, Czechoslovakia, Germany, and the Soviet Union among other places and acted in Ethiopian movies as well as a large number of stage and TV dramas, and appeared on over fifteen international stages in Great Britain, Germany, Nigeria, Russia, and the USA, to name a few.
 Alemtsehay is versatile enough to be on stage as an actress and offstage as a director.
-While working as a lead actress for the Ethiopian National Theater, she wrote several plays and two full stage productions including one short story theater for stage and TV.
+While working as a lead actress for the Ethiopian National Theater, she wrote several plays and two full-stage productions, including one short story theater for stage and TV.

-Among her many accomplishments, she was assistant director on five major theatrical productions and has served as the head of Programming and Production as well as Head Public Relations Officer of the Ethiopian National Theater.
+Among her many accomplishments, she was assistant director on five major theatrical productions and has served as the head of Programming and Production and Head Public Relations Officer of the Ethiopian National Theater.
 Her brilliant career reached its zenith when she was named the first female director of the Ethiopian National Theater.

-Alemtsehay is a visionary leader who founded artistic organizations and groups the most notable of which is the first Children’s Theater Group in Ethiopia named YeLijoch Amba, a group that trained young children, particularly orphans, in music, drama and the arts in general.
-Under her leadership, the group performed in many European and African countries and before many Heads of State visiting Ethiopia.
+Alemtsehay is a visionary leader who founded artistic organizations and groups, the most notable of which is the first Children’s Theater Group in Ethiopia named YeLijoch Amba, a group that trained young children, mainly orphans, in music, drama, and the arts in general.
+Under her leadership, the group performed in many European and African countries before many Heads of State visited Ethiopia.

 Alemtsehay is a founder of the Ethiopian Actors Association and has served as its chairperson for fourteen years.
-Her contribution in the fight against HIV/AIDS has been recognized in the World Aids Conference in Sweden.
+Her contribution to the fight against HIV/AIDS has been recognized at the World Aids Conference in Sweden.

-Alemtsehay moved to the USA in 1991 and founded and personally funded an organization by the name of Tayitu Cultural Center (TCC) in Washington DC to provide a home for Ethiopian artists in the diaspora and a haven and training ground for aspiring Ethiopian artists.
+Alemtsehay moved to the USA in 1991 and founded and personally funded a Tayitu Cultural Center (TCC) organization in Washington DC to provide a home for Ethiopian artists in the diaspora and a haven and training ground for aspiring Ethiopian artists.

-Alemtsehay Wedajo still takes to the road several times a year with the Tayitu Cultural troupe to direct and perform theatre and poetry to Ethiopians in Canada, North America, and Europe.
+Alemtsehay Wedajo still takes to the road several times a year with the Tayitu Cultural troupe to direct and perform theater and poetry to Ethiopians in Canada, North America, and Europe.

 ዕእቴጌ ጣይቱ ኢትዪጵያዊት ንግስት እንጂ የማንም ዘር አይደለችም።